ShisuiMadara/RubixDID-KYC/README.md

 # RubixDID-KYC
 <p>
-A decentralised Know Your Customer (KYC) service based on Rubix blockchain Decentralised Identity (DID) based on NLSS protocol.
+A decentralised Know Your Customer (KYC) service based on Rubix blockchain Decentralised Identity (DID) based on NLSS protocol and self sovereign identity.
 The service is hosted on Interplanetary File System (IPFS).
 </p>

 <br>